learn-co-students/js-advanced-functions-introduction-to-context-lab-online-web-sp-000/README.md

 * **Returns**
   * Sum of pay owed to all employees for all dates, as a number
 * **Behavior**
-  * Using `wagesEarnedOnDate`, accumulate the value of all dates worked by the employee in the record used as context.
+  * Using `allWagesFor`, accumulate the value of all dates worked by the employee in the record used as context.
 Amount should be returned as a number.